 - Individuals are expected to adhere to all policies and procedures within each area of the library, including computer labs, study areas, instructional spaces, and department offices.

 - Appropriate dress and maintaining proper standards of personal hygiene are required while accessing the library.

 - Disruptive behavior is prohibited in all areas of the library.
 Violators will be asked to leave and/or Campus Police notified.

 - Library computers are available to support research.
 Viewing materials that create a hostile, intimidating, or offensive working or learning environment is not permissible.
-See Acceptable Use of CSULB Electronic Communications Systems and Services for computing policies.
+See the Acceptable Use of CSULB Electronic Communications Systems and Services for details.

 - Individuals are to stay within authorized areas of the library building and leave after areas are closed, or when requested to leave during emergency situations.

 - Emergency exits or security/emergency alarms should only be used in emergency situations.